 Gold Coast 2018 Commonwealth Games

-In collaboration with Federal and State Government including Tourism and Events Queensland and Destination Gold Coast, Tourism Australia is working to maximise the international tourism related benefits of hosting the XXI Commonwealth Games.
+In collaboration with Federal and State Government including Tourism and Events Queensland and Destination Gold Coast, Tourism Australia worked to maximise the international tourism related benefits of hosting the XXI Commonwealth Games.

-About the Games
+About the games

 Queen's Baton Relay

 The GC2018 Queen’s Baton Relay was the longest and most accessible in history, travelling through all Commonwealth nations and territories for 388 days before arriving in Australia for a further 100 days.
 When the Queen’s Baton arrived at the Opening Ceremony on 4 April 2018, Her Majesty’s message was removed from the Baton and read aloud to declare the Games open.